bi3mer/local_grid_world/README.md

 # Local Grid World

-This is a simple implementation of grid world using [GDM](https://github.com/bi3mer/GDM/tree/main), where the policy is local.
+This is a simple implementation of grid world based [GDM](https://github.com/bi3mer/GDM/tree/main), except the policy is local and based on coordinates.

 # Run Instructions